TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## February 10, 2016

+### What did you learn yesterday?

+So, I got to a lot of the things I listed yesterday.
+I didn't change statuses much, but I added admin features, invoice emails on order completion, and paying with saved credit cards.
+I spent the most time working with credit cards and Stripe again.
+I learned how to save a customer token and retrieve a customer from Stripe with it.
+I also got to work with my favorite language, Javascript, and every time I do that I at least gain familiarity with it.

+### What are you going to do today?

+The primary goal for today is getting the most popular sort to work.
+Outside of that, all I have left to do with the bookstore is allow admins to create more admins and finish up some tests.
+Also, I believe orders paid for with credit cards may not have a billing address set, so I'm going to look into that today as well.

+### What do you expect to learn?

+I've been thinking about how to set up the most popular sort order, and I think I'll learn something today about writing efficient algorithms.
+Also, I expect to learn about testing sort order in rspec.

 ## February 9, 2016

 ### What did you learn yesterday?